polarfire-soc/icicle-kit-reference-design/Readme.md

 | VECTORBLOX     | This argument will add the Vectorblox CNN to the FPGA fabric and connect it to the FIC 0 domain for control register access and FIC 2 for data transfers from the CNN.
 Note: a special add on Libero license may be required to use the Vectorblox CNN, for more information check the [product page](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/vectorblox) and the [Vectorblox GitHub](https://github.com/Microchip-Vectorblox).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |

 Arguments in the table above can only be used exclusively - i.e you cannot pass "I2C_LOOPBACK" and "BFM_SIMULATION" as arguments.

+The MSS_BAREMETAL argument is an exception to this rule and can be passed with other arguments.

 Additional arguments are also supported to modify or configure aspects of the design flow that will be run.
 Supported arguments are: